-But strong meat belongeth to them that are of full age, even those who by reason of use have their senses exercised to discern both good and evil.
+But solid food belongs to those who are of full age, that is, those who by reason of use have their senses exercised to discern both good and evil.
 (Hebrews 5:14)

-But be ye doers of the word, and not hearers only, deceiving your own selves.
+But be doers of the word, and not hearers only, deceiving yourselves.
 (James 1:22)

-But as he which hath called you is holy, so be ye holy in all manner of conversation [in all your behavior]; (I Peter 1:15)
+but as He who called you is holy, you also be holy in all your conduct, (I Peter 1:15)

-To execute judgment upon all, and to convince all that are ungodly among them of all their ungodly deeds which they have ungodly committed, and of all their hard speeches which ungodly sinners have spoken against him.
+“to execute judgment on all, to convict all who are ungodly among them of all their ungodly deeds which they have committed in an ungodly way, and of all the harsh things which ungodly sinners have spoken against Him.”
 (Jude 1:15)

 Notice, in Jude above, that the judgment is upon those of the churches who have practiced ungodly deeds and have spoken harsh words against the Lord.
 No reference is made to their lack of belief in the Lordship of Christ or His triumphant resurrection.